voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 - `req` (object, optional) – Configuration for `@req` values.
   - `pattern` (string, optional) – A JavaScript regular expression **source** (without leading and trailing `/`) that all `@req` values must match.
 If provided, the rule validates each `@req` identifier against this pattern.
 Defaults to the value returned by `getDefaultReqPattern()`, which is equivalent to `^REQ-[A-Z0-9_-]+$`, matching IDs such as `REQ-USER-AUTH` or `REQ-1234`.
   - `example` (string, optional) – A short example requirement ID shown in error messages when `req.pattern` is configured.
 Defaults to the value returned by `getDefaultReqExample()`, `"REQ-USER-AUTH"`.
 This value is used **only** for guidance and does not affect validation.
+- `autoFix` (boolean, optional) – When set to `false`, disables all automatic suffix-normalization fixes while keeping validation and error messages intact.
+When omitted or `true`, the rule continues to apply safe suffix-only auto-fixes in `--fix` mode.

 For backward compatibility, the rule also supports **flat shorthand** fields that map directly to the nested properties: